LeonardoBerti07/Pandemic-Simulation/README.md

 # Pandemic Simulation
 This is the simulation of a pandemic, it is not going to be a reliable or scientific simulation.

-I did it in my first year of university so is is very basic and naive, I keep it more as a memoory than anything else.
+I did it in my first year of university to train so is very basic and naive, I keep it more as a memory than anything else.

 There are 3 java class Project/src/Menù.java, Project/src/Mondo.java, Project/src/Malattia.java.